chibisnorlax/acnhfaq/index.md

 - **Flimsy Shovel:** Talk to Blathers for the first time.
 - **Vaulting Pole:** Talk to Blathers for the first time.
 - **Ladder:** Start the quest to furnish 3 houses — it should start after Nook’s Cranny is built.
+- **Slingshot:** Purchase from the cabinet at Nook's Cranny.
 - **Upgraded Tools:** To unlock upgrades for the Fishing Rod, Net, Axe, Watering Can, & Shovel, you must purchase the Better Tools recipe kit from the Nook Miles store after paying off your initial 5,000M loan.

 ***Notes:***
  - *The Slingshot, Vaulting Pole, and Ladder cannot be upgraded - the pole and ladder cannot break, but the slingshot still can, so you will need to craft more.*
- - *For players other than the Island representative, the flimsy tools, Ladder and Vaulting Pole DIYs can be bought from Nook's Cranny.*
+ - *For players other than the Island Representative, the flimsy tools, Ladder and Vaulting Pole DIYs can be bought from Nook's Cranny.*

 ### Golden Tool Unlocks (Note: Spoilers!)